Valaciclovir Tablets

 - Hive-like rash

-Rare or very rare side effects
+Rare or very rare side effects:

 - Swelling under the skin

-- Unsteadiness while walking/lack of coordination
+- Unsteadiness while walking or a lack of coordination

 - Coma